Niraj-Dilshan/infiniteverse-botnet/README.md

 ###### We will do our best to merge as much as possible from everyone.
 However, time is limited <3
 ```

-Replace `"YourGitHubUsername"` with your actual GitHub username in the URLs and instructions to make it specific to your repository.